10 Tips for Disaster Recovery Planning

 1 Put together an IT disaster recovery plan

-When putting together a disaster recovery plan, risks need to be evaluated and decisions need to be made as to what will constitute a disaster as well as downtime tolerances.
+When putting together a disaster recovery plan, risks need to be evaluated and decisions need to be made as to what will constitute a disaster as well as how long the business can afford to be off-line for.

 2 Put a Communication plan in place